 We first worked on this behavior on our handy Klimb platform.
 At the end of the movie, you see the first time we tried it on the floor.
 (I love watching Zani think!
 You can see her figure it out.)
-But we aren’t to the final step, which is to take it
+But we aren’t to the last step, which is to take it

 on the road to the kitchen/den.
 Most people seem to have a part of their house where they hang out 90% of the time, and that’s ours.
-And it’s where eyedrops and nose-wiping generally take place.
+And it’s where most eyedrops and nose-wiping take place.

 Generalization will be a bit more of a challenge than usual.
 Walking toward Zani with a tissue or eye wipe in my hand in that environment predicts something else.
 To her it means, “She’s going to wipe some part of my face!
 Argh!”

-Some of you may be wondering why I don’t distinguish the “wipe your chin” behavior with a verbal cue.
+Some of you may wonder why I don’t distinguish the “wipe your chin” behavior with a verbal cue.
 It’s because Zani takes a long time to learn verbals.
 But she is an expert at reading environmental and body language cues.
 So I’ll concentrate on keeping my body language clean, and we’ll stick with that.